zwicker-group/py-modelrunner/README.md

 ```

 This can be helpful to call a model automatically and save the result.
 For instance, by
-calling `python -m job model.py -h --a 3 -o result.yaml`, we obtain a file `result.yaml` that
+calling `python -m modelrunner model.py -h --a 3 -o result.yaml`, we obtain a file `result.yaml` that
 looks something like this:

 ```yaml